DIPlib/diplib/changelogs/diplib_next.md

 ### New functionality

-- Added bindings for `dip::testing::Timer`.
+- Added bindings for `dip.testing.Timer`.

 - Added functions `dip.MeanRelativeError()` and `dip.MaximumRelativeError()`.